Overview Current research interests include applications of statistical learning and computer vision in the arts. |

 "Creation by Refinement" (ICNN88) describes a neural net algorithm for pattern synthesis

 -- essentially the same algorithm as Google's Deep Dream.
-The paper also described use of adversarial training examples.

 Some initial (and not very impressive) explorations of